Editorial & Neutrality Standards

 User Feedback & Appeals

 Organizations may request a review of a classification or submit new evidence via our Contact Us page.
 Appeals follow the same dual-source and senior-review rules as internal evaluations.
-Updates are issued only when evidence shows that the primary business activity has changed or was previously misinterpreted.
+Updates are issued only when evidence shows the primary business activity has changed or was previously misinterpreted.

 Accessibility & Responsible Presentation